 The word coma refers to a state of unconsciousness.
 The unconscious state has variability and may be very deep, where no amount of stimulation will cause the person to respond or, in other cases, a person who is in a coma may move, make noise or respond to pain, but is unable to obey simple, one-step commands such as "hold up two fingers" or "stick out your tongue."
 The process of recovery from coma is a continuum along which a person gradually regains consciousness.

 For people who sustain severe injury to the brain and are comatose, recovery is variable.
 The more severe the injury, the more likely the result will include permanent impairment.

-The Glasgow Coma Scale usually is administered upon admission to establish a baseline level of consciousness, motor function and eye findings.
+The Glasgow Coma Scale usually is administered upon admission to the hospital or by paramedic first responders to establish a baseline level of consciousness, motor function and eye findings.
 Frequent evaluations of the patient are imperative to help assess neurologic improvement or deterioration.

 Brain-imaging technologies, particularly computerized axial tomography (CT or CAT scan), can offer important immediate information about a person's status.
 The purpose of performing an emergency CT scan is to rule out a large mass lesion (hematoma) compressing the brain that requires immediate surgical removal.
 Magnetic Resonance Imaging (MRI) is used in a more elective setting to image subtle changes that are not picked up by CT.

 - Motor Dysfunction: Inability to control or coordinate motor functions, or disturbance with balance

 - Sensory: Changes in ability to hear, taste or see; dizziness; hypersensitivity to light or sound

 - Cognitive: Shortened attention span; easily distracted; overstimulated by environment; difficulty staying focused on a task, following directions or understanding information; feeling of disorientation and confusion and other neuropsychological deficiencies